janmasrovira/ascetic-slug/content/blog/dependent-haskell-proofs.md

 2. Find a term that has that type.
 GHC makes sure that this step is correct by type checking the term.
 3. Make sure (outside of GHC/in our meta reasoning) that the given term in the previous step terminates for any input.
-If it doesn&rsquo;t, we do not have a valid proof.
+If it doesn't, we do not have a valid proof.
 4. Feel good.

-<a id="orgaa53d09"></a>

 ## A note on types and kinds